Medicaid’s Asset Transfer Rules

 The Deficit Reduction Act of 2005 (DRA) made two important changes for how gifts made after November 1, 2007 are treated in North Carolina.
 First, the look-back period was increased from 3 years to 6 years.
 Since it’s been more than 5 years since that change was made, all gifts are now evaluated using the 5-year look-back period for current applications.

-Example: If you transferred a home worth $126,000 on June 1, 2012, move to a nursing home on June 1, 2013, and pay privately for a year until you’re nearly out of money (your only asset is less than $2,000 in the bank), and then apply for Medicaid and are approved on June 1, 2014, that is when the 20-month penalty period will begin.
-Medicaid would set a penalty of 20 months, which would last until , and it will not end until February 1, 2017!
+Example: If you transferred a home worth $156,000 on June 1, 2018, move to a nursing home on June 1, 2020, and pay privately for a year until you’re nearly out of money (your only asset is less than $2,000 in the bank), and then apply for Medicaid and (except for the prior gift) you are otherwise eligible on June 1, 2020, that is when the 20-month penalty period will begin.
+Medicaid would set a penalty of 20 months, which would not end until February 1, 2022!

 As you can see, the penalty period for nursing home Medicaid benefits does not begin until the nursing home resident is out of funds.
 That means there would be no money to pay the nursing home until the penalty ends.
 (In states such as Pennsylvania that have so-called “filial responsibility laws,” nursing homes may seek reimbursement from the residents’ children.
 These laws are rarely enforced laws, allow states to sue adult children to make them financially responsible supporting an indigent parent and, in some cases, medical and nursing home costs.
 In 2012, a Pennsylvania appeals court found a son liable for his mother’s $93,000 nursing home bill under the state’s filial responsibility law.